microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-add-categories.md

 ---
-title: "Add educationCategory"
+title: "Add educationCategories"
 description: "Add an existing educationCategory to this educationAssignment"
 localization_priority: Normal
 author: "dipakboyed"
 ms.prod: "education"
 ---

-# Add educationCategory
+# Add educationCategories

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add an existing [educationCategory](../resources/educationcategory.md) object to this [educationAssignment](../resources/educationassignment.md).
+Add one or more existing [educationCategory](../resources/educationcategory.md) objects to this [educationAssignment](../resources/educationassignment.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).